-Our Principles for Businesses require firms to treat their customers fairly, and we expect firms to exercise particular care with vulnerable consumers.
+Our Principles for Businesses require firms to treat customers fairly, and we expect firms to exercise particular care with vulnerable consumers.

 When consumers are in vulnerable circumstances, it may affect the way they engage with financial services.
 Vulnerable consumers may be significantly less able to represent their own interests, they may have different needs and may have more behavioural biases that negatively impact their decision making.

-The 4 external priorities in the Business Plan (enabling effective consumer investment decisions, ensuring consumer credit markets work well, making payments safe and accessible and delivering fair value in a digital age) all require us understand and take strong action to address issues faced by vulnerable consumers in these areas.
+The 4 external priorities in the Business Plan (enabling effective consumer investment decisions, ensuring consumer credit markets work well, making payments safe and accessible and delivering fair value in a digital age) all require us to understand and take strong action to address issues faced by vulnerable consumers in these areas.

 Our policy development has been supported by our consumer research, including our Financial Lives Survey.

-- Consumer research and Occasional Paper on vulnerability - 2015
+- Occasional Paper on vulnerability - 2015

 - Approach to Consumers - 2018